kendrak922/Portfolio-2020/README.md

 ##technologies
-created by react and javascrupt
+Created using React.js, CSS, and Javascrupt